rynonl/apimok/README.md

 A solution to #1 will be available in a later relase, as there is more involved than simply enabling cross-domain requests.
 For #2, the apimok node module also serves as a static file server.
 All you have to do is tell it where your application is when you start the server:

-    cd /Path/to/apimok
-    node index.js --app /Path/to/application --target /specrunner.html
+    apimok --with jasmine --target app-test/specrunner.html

-(Better command line support coming soon).
-To see all options run _node index.js_.
+To see all options run _apimok_.

-Apimok will now spin up its server and run all the tests at http://localhost:3001/specrunner.html using PhantomJs.
+Apimok will now spin up its server and run all the tests at http://localhost:3001/app-test/specrunner.html using PhantomJs.
 Output will appear in the console.

 If you prefer to run the server and browse to the output page in your browser, use the _-m_ flag.
 With the server running, open your test output page in the browser by going to http://localhost:3001/path/to/testrunner to run your tests.